 Cirrostratus clouds

 Cirrostratus clouds look like transparent thin sheets and are found at an altitude ranging from 6 to 13 kilometers.
 They are completely made of ice crystals.
-A halo is formed when the sun shines though these clouds.
+A halo is formed when the sun shines through these clouds.

 Altocumulus clouds